Chicken with Peanut Sauce (Video)

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Made with an approved sweetener, natural peanut butter without added sugar, unseasoned rice vinegar, and lite coconut milk, this Low-Carb Chicken with Peanut Sauce would be approved for low-carb diets and for any phase of the original South Beach Diet.
-It’s also good for low-carb diet plans, which would prefer full-fat coconut milk.
+Made with an approved sweetener, natural peanut butter without added sugar, unseasoned rice vinegar, and full-fat coconut milk, this low-carb Chicken with Peanut Sauce would be suitable for low-carb or Keto diets.
+If you used lite coconut milk it would also work for any phase of the original South Beach Diet.

 Find More Recipes Like This One: